fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

  - 100 ON sends 1 byte of data to choose the message
  - 101 ON turns on display 1

+## Query and response

+The CBUS specification supports messages between modules which allow for the sending of a query message to which a module can reply.
+They are NOT supported by FCU and the messages have to come from another Arduino code which does support them.

+Also they cannot be taught as events and handling has to be included in the code.
+This is done using a framehandler code which can be set up to process only particular events and codes.

+The example query supports the situation where a module on the system needs information on what error is being displayed.

+ - 100 A query to event number 100 can be sent from another module.
+This module replies with a response which includes the number of the error message being displayed.

 ## More information

 An Arduino program using the Arduino CAN Shield (MERG Kit Locker #110).